solomumo/kenya_stocks_clustering/README.md

-# kenya_stocks_clustering
-# PROJECT BRIEF: KENYAN STOCK DATA SCRAPING & CLUSTERING ALGORITHM
+# Project Brief: Kenyan Stock Data Scraping & Clustering Algorithm

 # Big Picture
 Scrape daily Kenyan stock price data over 10 years and build clusters of the individual stocks based on daily returns (%) and standard deviation.
 Include visualization of the clusters with individual stocks as bubbles with ticker symbols included.